 After two years of work to make it livable we moved with two small sons from our home in the suburbs to what was then a very remote neck of the woods, so remote in fact that we couldn't get a plumber, an electrician, a painter or any help at all to come this far.
 So, I had to learn to do it all myself, and without the help of Youtube, the Internet or "How To" videos.
 In fact in those days, the only phone call that wasn't long distance was to my nearest neighbor to the north.
 Even a call to the neighbor across the street was to a different area code.

 Our first winter in the house was quite memorable.
 We didn't have a furnace, the house had been abandoned in the middle of a plowed field.
 When it snowed outside, it snowed inside, the windows rattled in the frames.

 We had to tear out the galvanized plumbing, replace the knob and tube electric, remove all the overhead extension cords that fed the out buildings, start rebuilding fences and clearing land.
 And here's where it gets really fun.
 We did it all with hand tools.

-I had no equipment, you couldn't rent it back then, and I knew from reading how the pioneers in my wife's family had done it.
-It could be done, it was very hard work, but I felt as if I was walking in the footsteps of our frontier ancestors.
-And to make it fun for the boys, so they wouldn't fell like it was work, we dressed up as pioneers, as cowboys, in Amish looking clothing, sometimes buckskins, sometimes Civil War attire.
+I had no equipment.
+There was no place where you could rent it back then, but I knew from reading how the pioneers in my wife's family had done it.
+It could be done, it was going to be very hard work, but I felt as if we and our boys would be walking in the footsteps of our frontier ancestors.
+And to make it fun for the boys, so they wouldn't feel like it was work, we dressed up as pioneers, as cowboys, in Amish looking clothing, sometimes buckskins, sometimes Civil War attire.
 We were living history together and sharing it with any one who wanted to come.
 And boy did they.

 Eventually the boys grew up and moved away.
 They found beautiful wives of their own and made their lives in Lexington where they had gone to school at the "Big Blue" UK.